-Many business owners in the United States choose to form their business as a Delaware LLC due to the legal benefits from the state’s predictable business friendly laws.
+Many business owners in the United States choose to form or register their business as a Delaware LLC due to the legal benefits from the state’s predictable business friendly laws.
 Delaware LLC formation is easy, too — there is no need to visit the state and minimal information is required to form your LLC in Delaware.
-The process can be done online; IncNow can help form a Delaware LLC for your business in just five minutes.
+The registration process can be done online; IncNow can help form a Delaware LLC for your business in just five minutes.

 Read more below about why the Delaware LLC is so popular, plus how to start an LLC.

 Incorporate your Delaware LLC in just a few minutes with IncNow!

 • Enjoy the legal and tax benefits afforded by the state of Delaware’s pro-business laws